Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Nonetheless, they may urge energy efficiency, recycling, and paper reduction within their team or department, all of which are within their Circle of Influence.

-focus on these attainable, advantageous traits, they can successfully handle their concerns and increase their Circle of Influence at work.
-It act as an example of how we might use our Circle of Influence to solve more general issues inside our Circle of Concern.
+Focus on these attainable, advantageous traits, and they can successfully handle their concerns and increase their Circle of Influence at work.
+It serves as an example of how we might use our Circle of Influence to address broader issues within our Circle of Concern.

 Circle of Concern